-• Where their drinking water comes from.
+a. where their drinking water comes from

-• The degree, called susceptibility, to which the drinking water source may be impacted bypotential sources of contamination.
+b. the degree, called susceptibility, to which the drinking water source may be impacted by potential sources of contimination.

 IDEM has determined the susceptibility is low for your source water.
-More information can be found at the IDEM website at http://IN.gov/IDEM.
+More information can be found at the IDEM website at http://IN.gov/IDEM